Back

 Ayurvedic consultant Marjorie Garces explains that our Agni (digestive fire) is our metaphorical sun.
 Both the sun and our digestive fire, she writes, “are critical to our existence.
 We need to tend to and take care of our Agni so that we can be strong, vivacious and radiant.”
 The three-plant formula, called Trikatu, is central in Ayurveda for nurturing the fire in the belly.

 Because digestion is the mother of bodily functions, according to Ayurvedic wisdom — and because it nurtures and feeds the whole body — when it is fed the right foods and herbs, many other bodily systems are uplifted.
 Thus, the use of Trikatu addresses quite a few health issues both directly and indirectly related to digestion.
-The formula helps balance cholesterol, protect the cardiovascular system, and nourish the skin.
-Trikatu also has anti-inflammatory and antihistamine properties, which are valuable for allergies.
-It has even been shown to help with inflammation caused by monosodium crystal deposits in the joints.
+The formula helps balance health cholesterol, protect the cardiovascular system, and nourish the skin.

 Agni is the Sanskrit word for fire.
 Related to digestion, Ayurvedic healthcare practitioners refer to Agni as the fire within.
 Ayurvedic champion and yogi Anna Welle writes that this internal fire is responsible for the digestion, absorption, assimilation, and transformation of food and experiences into energy.
 Ayurveda classifies 40 different Agnis within the body, with the largest and most significant being jāthara agni – the main digestive fire where the stomach meets the small intestine.
 When digestion is working optimally, we may notice that our demeanor and body exude a sense of clarity, light(ness), radiance, and energy.
 But when digestion is unbalanced, the result is Ama, resulting from undigested food, problematic thoughts, and/or emotions being held within the body and causing health issues.
 For this reason, Trikatu is the go-to Ayurvedic formula to feed the digestive system that feeds the body, mind, and spirit.